 All the governmental funds not meeting the criteria established for major funds are presented in the other governmental column of the fund financial statements.
-The Town reports six nonmajor governmental funds.
+The Town reports seven nonmajor governmental funds.

 Fiduciary Fund Financial Statements - Include a Statement of Fiduciary Net Position and a Statement of Changes in Fiduciary Net Position.
 The Town's fiduciary funds are custodial funds, which are custodial in nature.
-These funds are accounted for on a spending or "economic resources" measurement focus and the accrual basis of accounting.
+These funds are accounted for on a spending, or "economic resources" measurement focus and the accrual basis of accounting.

-The Town reports the following fiduciary funds:
+The Town reports the following fiduciary fund:

-Custodial Funds - are custodial in nature and do not belong to the primary government.
-A custodial fund is used to account for assets held on behalf of outside parties, including other governments, and include a taxes fund, school trust funds and impact fees fund.
+Custodial Fund - are custodial in nature and do not belong to the primary government.
+A custodial fund is used to account for assets held on behalf of outside parties, including other governments.